SlackBuffer/blockchain-web/Go/TGPL.md

         - Converting a floating-point number to an integer discards any fractional part
         - Converting a string to a `[]byte` slice allocates a copy of the string data
 - The underlying type of a named type determines its structure and representation, and also the set of intrinsic operations it supports, which are the same as if the underlying type had been used directly
-- Comparison operators like `==` and `<` can also be used to compare a value of a named type to another of the same type, or to a value of of an unnamed type with the same underlying type
+- Comparison operators like `==` and `<` can also be used to compare a value of a named type to another of the same type, or to a **value** of the underlying type
 - Named types also make it possible to define new behaviors for values of the type.
-These behaviors are expressed as a set of functions associated with the type, called the type's methods
-    - `func (c Celsius) String() string { return fmt.Sprintf("%g°C", c) }`
+These behaviors are expressed as a set of functions associated with the type, called the type's methods - `func (c Celsius) String() string { return fmt.Sprintf("%g°C", c) }`
     - The `Celsius` parameter `c` appears before the function name, associate with the `Celsius` type a method named `String` that returns `c`'s numeric value followed by °C
     - > Many types declare a `String` method of this form because it controls how values of the type appear when printed as a string by the `fmt` package
 ## Packages and Files
-- The source code for a package resides in one or more `.go` files, usually in a directory whose name ends with the import path
+- The source code for a package resides in one or more `.go` files, usually in a **directory** whose name ends with the import path
     - `gopl.io/ch1/helloworld` package are stored in directory `$GOPATH/src/gopl.io/ch1/helloworld`
 - Each package serves as a separate name space for its declarations
     - Within the `image` package, the identifier `Decode` refers to a different ***function*** than does the same identifier in the `unicode/utf16` package